Northern Virginia School of Therapeutic Massage – Financial Aid Student Loans, Grants (if eligible) & Payment Plans

 Cares Act Report:

-2. Northern Virginia School of Therapeutic Massage will receive a total amount of funds of: $35,995 from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students.
+2. The total amount of funds that the institution will receive or has received from the Department pursuant to the institution’s Certification and Agreement [for] Emergency Financial Aid Grants to Students is $35,995.

 7. The Department of Education was awarded an emergency grant to assist students who were attending schools of higher education during the COVID-19 emergency school closing and lockdown social distancing requirements in March 2020.